Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **Tn** Minimum segment length (mm)

-G1, G, and G3 moves are separated into segments, which are executed as straight lines.
+G1, G2, and G3 moves are separated into segments, which are executed as straight lines.
 The length of the segments is controlled by the S and T parameters.
 More segments give better results, but at the cost of processing time to calculate them.

 # M669 A parameter
 **A** is used to define the properties of the robot.